tamilselvanarjun/codegpt/README.md

-# CodeGPT (ALPHA)
+# CodeGPT (CURRENTLY NOT WORKING)

+Update (Dec 14): OpenAI made the unofficial API for ChatGPT harder to access and I need to upgrade the the NPM module this extension uses to bypass the latest protections.
+Should be fixed by Dec 16.
+Check back then. - Abi

 This is very much an alpha.
 The error handling needs to be significantly improved.

 An extension that allows you to use ChatGPT right within VSCode.

 The goal is to make interaction with the AI seamless via deep integration with VS Code.